Vibe-Inc/Super-ultra-project/README.md

 ## Controls

-- Mouse hover highlights buttons
+- Mouse hover highlights buttons.
-- Left click to activate a button
+- Left click to activate a button.
-- START currently prints "START" to console (placeholder for gameplay)
+- START currently prints "START" to console (placeholder for gameplay).
-- EXIT closes the game
+- EXIT closes the game.
-- SETTINGS opens the settings menu where you can toggle audio and fullscreen
+- SETTINGS opens the settings menu where you can toggle audio and fullscreen.

 ## Project structure